joncampbell123/dosbox-x/CONTRIBUTING.md

     ---
     ```
 3. Extract the release notes from `CHANGELOG` or write your own, make sure it's in Markdown format, then append it to the file
-4. Optionally, serve the site and tinker until the page looks OK
+4. Optionally, serve the site and tinker with the page until it looks OK
+    > The page will be located at `/release-<version name>.html`
 5. You're basically done

 ## Updating the wiki